revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

 This would result in compilation error.
 It is necessary for the ‘try’ block to be followed with either a ‘catch’ block or a ‘finally’ block, if not both.
-Either one of ‘catch’ or ‘finally’ blocks is needed so that the flow of exception handling is undisrupted.
+Either 'catch’ or ‘finally’ blocks is needed so that the flow of exception handling is undisrupted.

 </blockquote>